Colombia (Republic of Colombia)

 The observatory offers stargazing experiences and what’s best it provides a unique opportunity to witness the night sky free from light pollution.

 Tatacoa Observatory – entrance sessions start every day at 7 pm (hours depend on the season).
 The desert sky is flooded by stars.
 It’s a great session about our planet, stars and witnessing the cosmos through a telescope – Saturn looks unbelievable!
 The lecturer is very friendly and with a great sense of humor.
-Take a mosquito repellent, otherwise, they eat you alive!!!
+Take a mosquito repellent, otherwise they will eat you alive!!!

 How to get to Tatacoa Desert in Colombia?